A'Kin Colour Protection Ylang Ylang & Quinoa Shampoo

 — Ylang Ylang & Quinoa.

 A’kin by Alchemy’s best-selling shampoo is their colour protection formulation of Ylang Ylang and Quinoa.
 For an entry-level price of $26.95, this product is easily accessible.
-We’d imagine the busy 9-5 consumer dropping into the supermarket on their way home from work, and feeling good about their choice of going ‘natural’.
+We’d imagine the busy 9-5 consumer dropping into the supermarket on their way home from work, and picking up the most natural-looking product on the shelves.

 This shampoo nonetheless promises to protect and enhance colour treated hair, with its gentle ingredients and enriching Quinoa additive to reduce colour fade.
 Provitamin B5 (as Panthenol in the ingredients) and natural Arginine work together to repair damage and strengthen hair strands by conditioning the breaks.